Luanacosta05/automation-practice/README.md

 ### Docker Installation

-if you use windows P.S: Make sure you have installed Make.
+P.S: if you use windows, make sure you have installed Make.
 Using chocolatey: choco install make

 - Run `$ make docker-build` in the project
 - View the `Makefile` for available docker commands